Ladies vs Ricky Bahl: Plot

 Dimple Chaddha, a spoiled and wealthy Delhi girl, falls for her fitness trainer, Sunny Singh, who charms her and pretends to be interested in marriage.
 He tells her about a disputed inheritance involving a property occupied by tenants.
 Dimple persuades her father to use his influence to evict the tenants, and they even lend Sunny ₹20 lakh to help him claim the property.
 However, it is later revealed that the inheritance was fabricated and the tenants were legal occupants.
 Sunny vanishes with the money, leaving Dimple heartbroken and embarrassed.

 Meanwhile, in Mumbai, successful businesswoman Raina Parulekar purchases an expensive painting from Deven Shah, who claims to run an art gallery.
 Shortly after the transaction, Deven disappears with ₹60 lakh, and Raina learns the painting is fake.
 She publicly shares her story, which draws the attention of Dimple.
 They connect and are soon joined by Saira Rashid, a shy and trusting woman from Lucknow who was conned out of ₹10 lakh by a man named Iqbal Khan, whom she was romantically interested in.

 The three women realize that Sunny, Deven, and Iqbal are the same man operating under different aliases.
 They nickname him “Bloody Kameena” (BK) and hatch a plan to con the conman.
 Raina, using her resources, finances the plan.
 They recruit Ishika Desai, a sharp-tongued and confident saleswoman from Mumbai, to pose as a wealthy NRI heiress and lure BK in.

 Tracking him down to Goa, they discover he is now operating under the name Vikram Thapar, posing as the owner of a beachside water sports business.
 Ishika approaches him, pretending to be the daughter of a hotel-chain magnate looking to invest in a restaurant.
 Vikram quickly takes the bait and begins to court her, unaware of the setup.

-To impress Ishika, Vikram offers to fund the restaurant’s launch.
+To impress Ishika, Vikram offers to fund the restaurant's launch.
 Meanwhile, the women feed him fake bills, cheap materials, and fake staff, slowly recouping the money he stole from them.
 As Vikram grows closer to Ishika, he genuinely starts falling for her.
 After a successful launch party, he and Ishika spend time together and share a kiss.
 The next morning, he discovers Ishika meeting with the other women and realizes he has been conned.

 Determined to retaliate, Vikram manipulates the situation and sells Ishika a worthless property for the restaurant.
 The women, believing Ishika has betrayed them, confront her and ask her to leave.
 Later, they find Vikram waiting at their hotel.
 He confesses to his past cons and expresses remorse, claiming he now understands how it feels to be deceived.
 He offers to return all the stolen money and insists he wants to turn over a new leaf.

-As the women prepare to leave, they notice Ishika is heartbroken over Ricky, and they decide to help reunite the couple.
-Ricky, now revealing his real name, proposes to Ishika and tells her he wants to learn how to live honestly, with her help.
+As the women prepare to leave, they notice Ishika is heartbroken over BK, and they decide to help reunite the couple.
+He proposes to Ishika, tells her he wants to learn living an honest life with her help, and reveals his real name to be "Ricky Bahl".